ryuryu-ymj/mannot/docs/doc.typ

 #text(1.2em, "v" + version)

-A package to highlight and annotate parts of math block in Typst.
+A package for highlighting and annotating in math blocks in Typst.

 #outline(depth: 1, indent: auto)